 - Introduction to Architectural History/Theory (post-1800)

 Assessment is through coursework and written examinations.

-You choose from various options for studio work, with projects ranging in scale from mapping studies and interior interventions, to a reasonable-sized building.
+You choose from various options for studio work, with projects ranging in scale from mapping studies and interior interventions, to reasonable-sized buildings.
 Emphasis is on integrating the technical skills learnt in Part IA and in the ongoing Part IB lectures with your studio output.
 A voluntary study trip is usually offered.